 - Continue to advance the Copperstone Project with the goal of achieving commercial production with a development plan for production of up to approximately 35,000 to 50,000 ounces of gold per annum with a current mine life of 5-6 years, which will include: - Mineral Processing Plant Metallurgical testing is complete.
-Design criteria for plant design is also complete.
-Process plant engineering drawings are being updated and requests for update bids are being submitted. - Mine Engineering Base mine design is complete.
+Design criteria for plant design is also complete. - Mine Engineering Base mine design is complete.
 Mine design and plan continue to be optimized from short-and long-term planning staff. - Mine operations Completed mine ground support rehabilitation and completed stope definition drilling for detailed final gold ore stope designs on the D zone.